 - “Nobody could have avoided this outcome.”

 Doctors and hospitals do not have to protect your legal rights and personal interests.
-In fact, they might be acting on policy rather than on medical fact, trying to guard their institutions or careers from lawsuits.
+In fact, they might be acting on policy rather than on medical facts, trying to guard their institutions or careers against lawsuits.

-One of the most common avoidable complications is leg-length discrepancy.
+One of the most common avoidable complications after a hip replacement surgery is leg-length discrepancy.
 Typically, the result is that the leg operated on ends up longer.
 Leg length inequality could lead to problems, both immediate and chronic:

 - Vaulting, uneven walk